 UK residence requirement |

-A new category has also been introduced under Appendix Private Life, where a child born in the UK to someone who has permission on the private life route can apply for permission for the same duration as their parent.
+A child born in the UK to someone who has permission on the private life route can apply for permission for the same duration as their parent.
 This category is specifically for children who are not eligible for permission to stay or for settlement on the private life route in their own right, for example, because they have not lived in the UK for at least 7 years.
 Instead, they can apply as dependants of their parents, who themselves are, or have last been, in the UK on this route.

 Each of these categories of visa-holders under the private life route can go on to apply for indefinite leave, provided they meet the eligibility requirements for settlement.